saadeghi/daisyui/packages/docs/src/routes/(routes)/components/theme-controller/+page.md

 <script>
-  import Component from "$components/Component.svelte" import Translate from "$components/Translate.svelte"
+  import Component from "$components/Component.svelte"

   let checkbox = false
   let radio = 'default'
 </script>

+> :INFO:
+>
-<Translate text="Theme Controller changes the theme using CSS only.
-You can then use JS to save the input state in the server or localStorage if you want it to persist on page refresh. <br/>Here's a React example to save checkbox state in local storage:" />
+> Theme Controller changes the theme using CSS only.
+You can then use JS to save the input state in the server or localStorage if you want it to persist on page refresh.
-<a href="https://stackblitz.com/edit/react-checkbox-localstorage?file=src%2FApp.js" rel="nofollow, noreferrer" target="_blank" class="link">Stackblitz</a>
+> Here's a React example to save checkbox state in local storage: [Stackblitz](https://stackblitz.com/edit/react-checkbox-localstorage?file=src%2FApp.js)

 ### ~Theme Controller using a toggle
 <input type="checkbox" value="synthwave" bind:checked={checkbox} class="toggle theme-controller"/>